dwmkerr/docker-terraform-ci/README.md

 ## The Tests

 The tests are simple bash scripts which check for basic capabilities *which relate to the image*.
 Essentially, this means they'll test the tools are installed.

+## Creating a Release

+To create a release:

+- Merge your work to master
+- Use `npm run release` to bump and update the changelog
+- Push and deploy `git push --follow-tags`

+A `package.json` file is used to store the version number, however the project has no other dependencies on Node.js than this part of the release process.
+It is just allows for convenient management of a `CHANGELOG.md` file and the version by using [standard-version](https://github.com/conventional-changelog/standard-version).